IPod Nano: 4th generation

 At the Apple Let's Rock Event on September 9, 2008, the iPod Nano Fourth Generation was officially announced.
-It returns to the narrow form factor of the 1st and 2nd Generation model, while retaining and rotating the 2 in screen from the 3rd gen model.
+It returns to the narrow form factor of the 1st and 2nd Generation models, while retaining and rotating the 2 in screen from the 3rd gen model.
 It is also thinner than the first, second, and third generation Nano, measuring 90.7 mm tall by 38.7 mm wide by 6.2 mm thick, and weighing 36.8 g.
-It has a curved aluminum shell and glass screen (the glass screen being held in place with nothing but the shell).
+It has a curved aluminum shell and glass screen (the glass screen being held in place by nothing but the shell).
 Apple said the battery lasts 24 hours of music playback, and 4 hours of video playback, compared to the 5 hours of the previous generation.

-The six previous colors (silver, black, mint, turquoise, berry red, and rose pink) were replaced by silver, black, purple, light blue, green, yellow, orange, red and pink, for a total of nine, although the Product Red color was only available directly from Apple (website and retail stores).
+The six previous colors were replaced by silver, black, purple, light blue, green, yellow, orange, red and pink, for a total of nine, although the Product Red color was only available directly from Apple (website and retail stores).
 Apple marketed the new colors as "Nano-chromatic".
 Also added is an accelerometer which allows the Nano to shuffle songs by shaking it, the option between portrait and landscape display modes by tilting the iPod left or right, and access to Cover Flow when tilted sideways.
 Videos, however, can only be played in landscape mode.
 The user interface was also refreshed, adding a more stylized look in keeping with the new hardware design.
 It includes a new voice recording feature which starts automatically when an Apple compatible microphone is plugged in.
-It also includes the new "Genius" feature, introduced by Apple the same day.
-The Genius feature automatically creates playlists based on a selected song using an algorithm built by Apple.
+It also includes the new "Genius" feature, introduced by Apple the same day, which automatically creates playlists based on a selected song using an algorithm built by Apple.

-It was additionally touted as "the most environmentally friendly iPod Apple has ever made", containing arsenic-free glass and a BFR-, mercury-, and PVC-free design.
-Apple also said it is highly recyclable.
-The iPod Nano fourth-generation was shipped in cases similar to the second-generation ones with the clear view in the front, and is marketed in three models: 4 GB (limited production to Europe only) and 8 GB and 16 GB.
-Limited quantities of an unannounced 4 GB model surfaced in various markets.
-Also, the iPod Quiz game was dropped and replaced with a Maze game which makes use of the iPod's accelerometer similarly to such games on the iPhone and iPod Touch.
+It was touted as "the most environmentally friendly iPod Apple has ever made", containing arsenic-free glass and a BFR-, mercury-, and PVC-free design.
+Apple also said it was highly recyclable.
+The fourth-generation iPod Nano was shipped in cases similar to the second generation, with a clear window in the front, and was marketed in capacities of either 8 GB or 16 GB.
+However, there were reports of an unannounced 4 GB model in some European markets.
+The iPod Quiz game was dropped in favor of a Maze game that made use of the iPod's accelerometer, like the labyrinth games originally made popular on the iPhone and iPod Touch.

 The fourth generation dropped support for charging via FireWire.
 "This change means that any dock accessories that use the dock connector's FireWire pins to send power—many older speakers and car chargers, for example—will not charge the fourth-generation iPod Nano."